-Numerous studies have identified a wide range of risk factors associated with SUDs, including male gender, early initiation of substances, exposure to traumatic events, peer substance use, engagement in delinquent acts, and personality traits such as conscientious and openness, etc \citep{Cleveland2008, Verweij2010, Vanderpol2013, Agrawal2014, Kelly2019, Connor2021}.
+Numerous studies have identified a wide range of risk factors associated with SUDs, including CUD.
+These factors include male gender, early initiation of substances, exposure to traumatic events, peer substance use, engagement in delinquent acts, and personality traits such as conscientiousness and openness \cite{Agrawal2014, Cleveland2008, Connor2021, Kelly2019, Vanderpol2013, Verweij2010, roche2019, robinson2022}.
 Given the multitude of potential risk factors, it is essential that a risk prediction model be parsimonious for it to be amenable to adoption in clinical settings.
-Regularization can help in achieving this by shrinking the regression coefficients towards zero.
-Bayesian method offers a flexible framework for regularization by allowing regularization as well as estimation of model parameters jointly and accounting for uncertainty in their estimation via posterior distributions \citep{Tibshirani1996, Tibshirani2011, Park2008, Van2019}.
+Regularization can help in achieving this goal by shrinking the regression coefficients towards zero \cite{Tibshirani1996}.
+Bayesian methods offer a flexible framework by allowing regularization as well as estimation of model parameters jointly and accounting for uncertainty in their estimation via posterior distributions \cite{Tibshirani1996, Park2008, Van2019}.

-In this study, we build a Bayesian machine learning model aimed at providing personalized estimates of the absolute risk of developing CUD for adolescent or young adult cannabis users, based on their risk factor profiles.
-The model is trained on data from the National Longitudinal Study of Adolescent to Adult Health (Add Health) \citep{Harris2019}.
-A comprehensive set of potential risk factors is considered in the lines of \citet{Rajapaksha2022}.
-Additionally, to assess the model's generalizability and robustness, we conduct external validation using two independent datasets.
+In this study, we build a Bayesian machine learning model aimed at providing personalized estimates of the absolute risk of developing CUD for adolescents or young adults who use cannabis, based on their risk factor profiles.
+It considers a comprehensive set of risk factors from literature that are known to be associated with CUD.
+Additionally, to assess the model’s generalizability and robustness, we validate it on two independent datasets including an external dataset.

-\section{Methods}
+\section{METHODS}

-\subsection{Data Sources}
+\subsection{Data sources}

-We use data from two different sources: Add Health \citep{Harris2019} and the United States Life Tables, provided by the National Center for Health Statistics \citep{Arias2022united}.
-More specifically, we rely on the Add Health data to estimate the CUD hazard and the life table data to estimate the mortality hazard rate.
+We used data from two different sources for model training: National Longitudinal Study of Adolescent to Adult Health (Add Health) \cite{Harris2019} and the United States Life Tables, provided by the National Center for Health Statistics \cite{Arias2022united}.
+More specifically, we relied on the Add Health data to estimate the CUD hazard and the life table data to estimate the mortality hazard rate.